TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-iaas-howto-generalques.md

 - How much time will it take to [Backup](https://aka.ms/AB-AA4ecqb) or [Restore](https://aka.ms/AB-AA4ecqn)?<br>
 - How to stop/cancel backup job using [PowerShell](https://aka.ms/AB-AA4e56e)?<br>
 - To configure Alert/Notification on successful backup jobs use query [all successful Azure VMs backup jobs](https://aka.ms/Successful-BackupAlert-IAASVM) while defining [alert condition](https://aka.ms/backup-Alert-condition) in Log Analytics <br>
+- You can also use [Activity Logs](https://aka.ms/Configure-AlertsNotification-ActivityLogs) to get notifications for events such as backup success for Azure VMs, read [recommendations](https://aka.ms/BKP-Notification-Recommendations) before configuring notification using Activity Logs
 - [Frequently asked questions](https://aka.ms/AB-AA4e56n)